Latent heat

 There is a point where the ice gets so thin that, instead of consuming most heat, it will consume virtually no heat anymore, so from that point, most further heat that is flowing from the Atlantic and Pacific Oceans into the Arctic Ocean will go into raising the temperature of the water.

 Latent heat is energy associated with a phase change, such as the energy consumed when solid ice turns into water (i.e. melts).
 During a phase change, the temperature remains constant.
-Sea ice acts as a buffer that absorbs heat, while keeping the temperature at zero degrees Celsius.
+Sea ice acts as a buffer that absorbs heat, while keeping the temperature at below zero degrees Celsius (typically at -1.8°C, the default temperature given to sea ice at the surface)

 As long as there is sea ice in the water, this sea ice will keep absorbing heat as it melts, so the temperature will not rise at the sea surface and remain at zero°C. The amount of energy that is consumed in the process of melting the ice is as much as it takes to heat an equivalent mass of water from zero°C to 80°C.